 Your device is NOT protected.
 Indicates that ETP Client is disabled or disconnected, or that the connection is interrupted.
 ETP client cannot reach Akamai infrastructure, including ETP configuration, ETP DNS, or ETP Proxy.
 In this situation, ETP Client intercepts DNS traffic and uses a local DNS resolver to resolve DNS requests.
 This status may also appear temporarily while ETP Client authenticates and connects with ETP.

 If there is an on-premises proxy in the corporate network, this status indicates that the on-premises proxy does not forward web traffic to ETP Proxy.

 An application icon is available for ETP Client on the end user’s Windows desktop toolbar or Mac menu bar.
 If ETP Client is not protected, this icon appears:

 If the proxy is enabled, you can enforce a walled garden configuration that’s applied when ETP Client is in an unprotected state.
-This policy configuration allows you to block all traffic except for the domains and IP addresses that are configured as exceptions in the ETP network configuration.
+This policy configuration allows you to block all traffic except for the domains and IP addresses that are configured as exceptions in the Local Bypass Settings.
 For instructions on configuring exceptions and walled garden, see Configure walled garden exceptions and Enable walled garden.

 If your organization uses Windows Server 2012 as a local DNS resolver and all requests are directed to the local DNS resolver before they are directed to ETP, ETP Client shows the “Your device is NOT protected” status.
 In this situation, Window Server 2012 is not supported with the client.